JAgostoni/pgh-dot-net-remote-wiring/msiotwiring_1.md

 - Firmata: Layer on top of Serial-Wiring implementing the Firmata protocol
 - Remote-Wiring: A easier to digest API against Firmata

-You can use then in succeeding levels of abstraction.
+You can use them in succeeding levels of abstraction.

 ### [NEXT: Serial Wiring >>](msiotwiring_2.md)